scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 ## Conclusion

-We have learned how to instrument a local station in order to collect metrics and measure impacts of Kubernetes configuration.
+We learned how to install a full Kubernetes stack so that we can measure application metrics.

-However, we do not achieve the expected results in the context of native applications.
-One explanation could be a lack of the Spring Beta version: Spring Native has just moved to `0.10.0-SNAPSHOT` and it's precisely the version where performance improvements are planned.
-I will get in touch with Spring Boot's team to ask for their opinion.
+However, we are not getting the results we expect in the context of native applications.
+One explanation could be a lack of the Spring Beta version: Spring Native has just upgraded to version 0.10.0-SNAPSHOT and this is precisely the version where performance improvements are planned.

+I'll open a ticket with the Spring Boot team to ask for their analysis.

 <hr class="hr-text" data-content="What to do next?">